stla/jsTreeR/cran-comments.md

 ## Release summary

 This is a resubmission.
-I moved the copies of the license agreements of the components used by the package from the 'README.md' file to the 'LICENSE.note' file.
+As requested by the CRAN team, I surrounded the package names with single quotes in the 'Description' field and I added more details in the 'Description' field.
 I did not change anything else.

 ## Test environments